D-Molloy/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Making the Basic-Portfolio responsive using CSS media queries.
+Assignment #2 - Making the Basic-Portfolio responsive using CSS media queries.